gerosch/ExData_Plotting1/CODEBOOK.md

 providing a total of 2800 observations (69516-66637+1) for the two days with observations ranging from 2007-02-01 00:00:00 to 2007-02-02 23:59:00 which gives exactly the same dataset as when reading in the whole dataset and then subsetting it to the dates 2007-02-01 and 2007-02-02.
-Each observation covers a measurement over one minute (2880 observations = 48 hours = 2 days).
+The observations are given in 1-minute intervals (2880 observations = 48 hours = 2 days).

     dat<-read.table(datafile,sep=";",header=TRUE, na.strings="?", quote="",stringsAsFactors=FALSE)
     > match(as.Date("2007-02-01"),dat$Date)